scipopt/SCIP.jl/README.md

 julia> Pkg.add("SCIP")
 ```

-On platforms other than Windows, in addition to installing the SCIP.jl package,
+In addition to installing the SCIP.jl package, this will also download and
-this will also download and install the SCIP binaries.
-You do not need to
-install SCIP separately.
+install the SCIP binaries.
+You do not need to install SCIP separately.

 ## Windows and custom installations

-If you use Windows, or you want a custom SCIP installation, you must manually
+If you want a custom SCIP installation, you must manually install the SCIP
-install the SCIP binaries.
+binaries.

 Binaries are available for download at [https://www.scipopt.org/#download](https://www.scipopt.org/#download).

 Once the binaries are installed, set the `SCIPOPTDIR` environment variable to
-temporarily point to the installation path (that is, depending on your operating system,
+temporarily point to the installation path (that is, depending on your operating
-`$SCIPOPTDIR/lib/libscip.so`, `$SCIPOPTDIR/lib/libscip.dylib`, or
+system, `$SCIPOPTDIR/lib/libscip.so`, `$SCIPOPTDIR/lib/libscip.dylib`, or
 `$SCIPOPTDIR/bin/libscip.dll` must exist).
 Then, install `SCIP.jl` using `Pkg.add`
 and `Pkg.build` from the Julia command line:
 ```julia